 These are the common fees you should check before you invest.

-- Entry fee – also known as an initial contribution or up-front fee.
+- Establishment fee – the fee to open your investment.
 This is usually between 0% and 5% of the amount you invest.

-- Management Expense Ratio (MER) – this is a fee to cover the cost of a professional managing your investments.
+- Management fees and costs – the fees and costs for managing your investment.
 It is typically between 0.5% and 2.5% per year.
 It's deducted from your account balance.